DesmondChoy/desmondchoy/README.md

 Building GenAI apps to solve real world problems:

 + **Multi-Agent Recommender System** ([GitHub link](https://github.com/DesmondChoy/agents_recsys))
-You want certain coverage but don't wish to spend time crawling through all the different policies out there?
+Looking for specific travel insurance coverage but don't want to painstakingly look through dozens of policies?
-Let a system of agents help you - they work together to provide personalized recommendations for travel insurance.
+Let a system of agents help you - they work together to provide personalized recommendations based on your requirements.
 Customizable and scalable.
 + **AI Voice Assistant** ([GitHub link](https://github.com/DesmondChoy/ai_underwriter))
 Have a fluid life-like conversation when buying insurance.